God Himself, the Unique II

 So what did they say next?
 As the Bible reads: “Stand back.
 And they said again, This one fellow came in to sojourn, and he will needs be a judge: now will we deal worse with you, than with them.
 And they pressed sore on the man, even Lot, and came near to break the door.”
 Why did they want to break down Lot’s door?
 The reason is that they were anxious to inflict harm on those two messengers.
 What brought these messengers to Sodom?
 Their purpose in coming there was to save Lot and his family, but the people of the city mistakenly thought that they had come to assume official posts.
 Without asking the messengers’ purpose, the people of the city based their desire to savagely harm these two messengers purely on conjecture; they wished to harm two people who had nothing whatsoever to do with them.
 It is clear that the people of this city had utterly lost their humanity and reason.
 The degree of their insanity and wildness was already no different from Satan’s vicious nature by which it harms and devours men.

 When they demanded that Lot hand over these people, what did Lot do?
 From the text we know that Lot did not hand them over.
 Did Lot know these two messengers of God?
 Of course not!
 Yet why was he able to save these two people?
 Did he know what they had come to do?
 Although he was unaware of their reason for coming, he did know that they were God’s servants, and so he took them into his house.
 That he could call these servants of God by the title “lord” shows that Lot was a habitual follower of God, unlike the other people of Sodom.
 Therefore, when God’s messengers came to him, he risked his own life to take these two servants into his house; furthermore, he also offered up his two daughters in exchange in order to protect these two servants.
-This was Lot’s righteous deed; it was a tangible expression of Lot’s nature and essence, and it was also the reason God sent His servants to save Lot.
+This was Lot’s righteous deed; it was a tangible expression of Lot’s nature essence, and it was also the reason God sent His servants to save Lot.
 When faced with peril, Lot protected these two servants without regard for anything else; he even attempted to trade his two daughters in exchange for the servants’ safety.
 Other than Lot, was there anyone else inside the city who would have done something like this?
 As the facts prove—no, there was not!
 Therefore, it goes without saying that everyone inside Sodom, save for Lot, was a target for destruction, and rightly so—they deserved it.

 Sodom Is Utterly Annihilated for Offending God’s Wrath

 When the people of Sodom saw these two servants, they did not ask their reason for coming, nor did anyone ask whether they had come to spread God’s will.
 On the contrary, they formed a mob and, without waiting for an explanation, came like wild dogs or vicious wolves to seize these two servants.
 Did God watch these things as they happened?
 What was God thinking in His heart about this kind of human behavior, this kind of event?
 God made up His mind to destroy this city; He would not hesitate or wait, nor would He show any more patience.
 His day had come, and so He set about the work He wished to do.
 Thus, Genesis 19:24–25 says, “Then Jehovah rained on Sodom and on Gomorrah brimstone and fire from Jehovah out of heaven; And He overthrew those cities, and all the plain, and all the inhabitants of the cities, and that which grew on the ground.”
 These two verses tell of the method by which God destroyed this city as well as the things God destroyed.
 First, the Bible recounts that God burned the city with fire, and that the extent of this fire was enough to destroy all the people and all that which grew on the ground.
 That is to say, the fire, which fell from heaven, not only destroyed the city, it also destroyed all the people and living things inside it, until not a single trace remained.
 After the city was destroyed, the land was left bereft of living things; there was no more life, nor any signs of life at all.
 The city had become a wasteland, an empty place filled with deathly silence.
-There would be no more evil deeds committed against God in this place, no more slaughter or blood spilled.
+There would be no more wicked deeds committed against God in this place, no more slaughter or blood spilled.

 Why did God want to burn this city so thoroughly?
 What can you see here?
 Could God really bear to watch mankind and nature, His own creations, be destroyed like this?
 If you can discern Jehovah God’s anger from the fire that was cast down from heaven, then it is not difficult to see how great His rage was, judging by the targets of His destruction and the degree to which this city was annihilated.
 When God despises a city, He will deliver His punishment upon it.
 When God is disgusted with a city, He will issue repeated warnings to inform people of His anger.
 However, when God decides to put an end to and destroy a city—that is, when His wrath and majesty have been offended—He will deliver no further punishments or warnings.
 Instead, He will directly destroy it.
 He will make it utterly disappear.
 This is God’s righteous disposition.